 Key Inclusion Criteria

-- History of recurrent resectable CSCC that satisfies conditions as defined in the
+- Dose Escalation: History of recurrent resectable CSCC that satisfies conditions as

 - Patient must have measurable disease in the index lesion, as defined by modified WHO